-Criminal Confinement Defence Lawyers Calgary
+Criminal Confinement Lawyers in Calgary

 It is a criminal offence to confine, forcibly seize, of imprison another person without lawful authority.
 This charge could be described as a “kidnapping-related” offence and is an extremely serious charge.

 This offence simply involves depriving someone of the freedom to move from one place to another.
 Unlike kidnapping, the victim does not need to have been carried away from one place to another for this charge to be made out.